neuron-core/neuron-laravel/README.md

-# Utility Package for using Neuron in Laravel applications
+# Neuron AI Laravel SDK

 > [!IMPORTANT]
 > Get early access to new features, exclusive tutorials, and expert tips for building AI agents in PHP.
 Join a community of PHP developers pioneering the future of AI development.